 In Green Bay, Mornhinweg reunited with Holmgren and became the quarterbacks coach for a young gunslinger from Southern Mississippi named Brett Favre.
 Under Mornhinweg, the Packers quarterback and offense developed into a power and won Super Bowl XXXI.

 In addition to Holmgren, Mornhinweg has coached under Andy Reid, Steve Mariucci, Rex Ryan, John Harbaugh and Doug Pederson.
-He has worked with Hall of Fame QBs Favre and Steve Young and such other standouts as Jeff Garcia, Donovan McNabb, Mike Vick, and Lamar Jackson.
+He has worked with Hall of Fame QBs Favre and Steve Young as well as other standouts Jeff Garcia, Donovan McNabb, Mike Vick and Lamar Jackson.

 After four seasons as San Francisco’s offensive coordinator/quarterbacks coach, Mornhinweg spent two seasons as head coach of the Detroit Lions.

-Mornhinweg grew up in San Jose, California after being born in Oklahoma.
-He was voted 1979 Northern California Player of the Year as a senior; for his overall accomplishments at Oak Grove High School, Mornhinweg was inducted into the school’s sports Hall of Fame.
+Mornhinweg grew up in San Jose, Calif., after being born in Oklahoma.
+He was voted 1979 Northern California Player of the Year as a senior and for his overall accomplishments at Oak Grove High School, Mornhinweg was inducted into the school’s sports Hall of Fame.

 Mornhinweg resides in Montana with his wife, and they have four children.
 He is an avid poker player and still trains high school quarterbacks at his annual quarterbacks school.
-He has been a frequent contributor to The 33rd Team.
+He is a frequent contributor to The 33rd Team.